Rishix22/File-System-Recovery-and-Optimization-Tool/README.md

 fs.read_file("file2")
 ```

+## How It Works
+- **File Creation**: The system finds available storage blocks and assigns them to the new file.
+- **File Reading**: Retrieves stored content by accessing allocated blocks.
+- **File Deletion**: Releases occupied blocks back into the free-space pool.
+- **Defragmentation**: Rearranges files to improve read/write efficiency.
+- **Backup & Restore**: Uses serialization to store and recover file system states.

 ## Contributing
 Feel free to fork the repository, create a new branch, and submit a pull request!
+If you find any issues, report them under the repository's **Issues** section.

 ## License
 This project is licensed under the MIT License.

+## Future Improvements
+- Implement a GUI for easier user interaction.
+- Add encryption for file security.
+- Support for hierarchical directory structures.
+- Implement file permissions and access control.